belherdigital/open-eshop/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the GPLv3: Read LICENSE.md
+By contributing your code, you agree to license your contribution under the terms of the GPLv3: Read [LICENSE](LICENSE)